-- It lets me set time limits.
-Most parental control software will let you set limits on what can be viewed… this software lets me set the times he’s allowed to use the computer (between x time and y time on these days) and for how long (how many hours per day is he allowed to use it?).
-And because these settings apply to all computers, his timer doesnt start over just because he goes to another computer.
+- Norton Family has decent limit functionality, with one caveat (below).
+I can set the times he’s allowed to use the computer (between x time and y time on these days).
+Additionally, I can set how many hours per day of screen time he gets.
+And because these settings apply to all computers, his timer doesn’t start over just because he goes to another computer.
 Hah.
-No outsmarting THAT one, kiddo! (he tried it within the first week)
+No outsmarting THAT one, kiddo! (he may have tried it within the first week)

-- It has chat monitoring so if he adds a friend that I don’t know about, I get notified… so I know who he’s talking to gave me more peace of mind.
+- The software has chat monitoring so if he adds a friend that I don’t know about, I get notified.
+Knowing who he’s talking to gave me more peace of mind.

-- Kid friendly prompts – if he crosses a line by attempting to view something he’s not supposed to or log on at a time he’s not allowed to, he gets a message from the software that he understands along with clear instructions.
+- Kid friendly prompts are a bonus here.
+If he crosses a line by attempting to view something he’s not supposed to or log on at a time he’s not allowed to, he gets a message from the software that he understands.

-Here are the things I don’t like about it :
+The things I don’t like about Norton Family

 - The time range limitation feature is limited to ‘weekday’ and ‘weekend’.
-My son does online visitation with his dad on Thursdays so I would like to be able to add an extra hour of allowed time to that one weekday rather than all weekdays.
+However, my son does online visitation with his dad on Thursdays so I would like to be able to add an extra hour of allowed time to that one weekday rather than all weekdays.

 - It has a feature that is supposed to monitor all outgoing form submissions, emails, IMs etc for his personal information like phone number, address, school name etc. However, I was able to successfully send that information out from his account without getting stopped or getting a notification to my email address that it had been done.